-When a high level is input to the $\overline{EA}$ pin, in the case of the MSM66577L/MSM66577/ MSM66Q577L/MSM66Q577/MSM66579L/MSM66Q579L, the internal ROM area is accessed if the program address is between 0000H and 1FFFFH, and the external ROM area is accessed if the address is between 20000H to FFFFFH.
+When a high level is input to the EA pin, the internal ROM area is accessed if the program address is between 0000H and 1FFFFH, and the external ROM area is accessed if the address is between 20000H to FFFFFH.
 When the external ROM area is to be accessed, the secondary functions of the external memory control pins (port 0, 1, 2, 3 and 4) must be set.